 —His appearance was disfigured beyond that of any man, and His form was marred beyond human likeness—

 so He will sprinkle many nations.
 Kings will shut their mouths because of Him.
 For they will see what they have not been told, and they will understand what they have not heard.
 Isaiah 52:13-15

-Forced to drag His heavy and rough final tool of torture up the hill to Golgatha, His cross.
+He was forced to drag His heavy cross of torture up the hill to Golgatha.
 He may have died there if they did not force a man to carry His cross for Him.

 They nailed His hands and feet in place and lifted Him up, dropping the cross into place.
 Then waiting and watching Him suffer and strain for breath until His death.
 But that was not the worst, none of what they did to Him could touch the torture to come.
 The searing hot pain of what was about to fall upon Him.

 As God poured out His Wrath upon Him Jesus said in a loud voice, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”

 For the Lord Jesus Christ was perfect, pure, holy, and righteous.
 Yet He took upon Himself the soul-crushing punishment of the Wrath of God.
 The wrath and punishment for the sins of all mankind.
 For every lying, stealing, murdering, lusting, coveting, hating, and wicked soul ever to live.
 This was the worst and most necessary sword that had to crush His soul.